Ficool

 But Rhea's hand brushed the grip of her pistol, and Lyra's fingers tightened on his arm.
 He wasn't the only one doubting.

-Kael's voice came out hoarse, raw.
+Kael's voice came out hoarse and raw.
 "I don't know who you are anymore, Taren.
 But I'll find out.
 One way or another."

-Taren's eyes narrowed, but he gave a slow nod.
+Taren's eyes narrowed, but he nodded slowly.
 "Then stay alive, little brother.
-Because when the storm breaks, you'll have to choose a side."
+When the storm breaks, you'll have to choose a side."

 More Chapters